Istiaq-Alam/NDUB-Student-Management-System/README.md

 ```bash
   cd NDUB-Student-Management-System
 ```
+- Copy the Project folder named `StudentManagementSystem` and paste it on `htdocs` folder
 - Launch Xampp and start Apache MySQL server
 - Go to PHPMyadmin and create a new database named `srms`
 - In the `srms` database import the SQL file.